ryansenn/nanoC/README.md

 ## C compiler

 This is a compiler for a subset of C I built from scratch, targets x86 assembly.
-I am currently focusing on optimizations and performance improvement

 ### Supports: